 Evolution without loss of connotation

-Another iteration of this, one I would prefer in cases where space is limited, is a 24-hour dial:
+Another iteration of this, useful if space is limited, is a 24-hour dial:

 Here the division into morning and afternoon is conceptually simple: just a left-right juxtaposition along a vertical diameter.
 As above we could add tick labels along the r-axis to quantify.